-The second position is a full-time tenure-track faculty to lead instruction in the RN-BSN program at implementation, in compliance with the requirements for RN-BSN faculty in the Washington Administrative Code (WAC 246-840-523 and WAC 246-840-526).
+The second position is a full-time tenure-track faculty to lead instruction in the RN-BSN program at implementation, incompliance with the requirements for RN-BSN faculty in the Washington Administrative Code (WAC 246-840-5236 and WAC 246-840-5267).
 Total faculty FTE allocated to the program for the initial cohort will be 1.0 full-time faculty and part-time faculty as needed.
 All eleven current BTC full-time Nursing faculty members are qualified to teach in the proposed RN-BSN program.
-It is anticipated that current and/or additional part-time faculty will teach elective courses in their area of expertise, assist with practice experiences for students in the program's current pre-licensure faculty have already expressed their interest in adding moonlight contracts to teach elective courses or practice experience rotations in their areas of specialty.
+It is anticipated that current and/or additional part-time faculty will teach elective courses in their area of expertise, assist with practice experiences for students in the practicum courses, and meet all WAC requirements.
+Additional adjunct faculty will be hired from the initial recruiting pool and added as need to accommodate program needs and growth.
+Some of the program's current pre-licensure faculty have already expressed their interest in adding moonlight contracts to teach elective courses or practice experience rotations in their areas of specialty.